drkrillo/docs/creator/sdk7/publishing/publishing.md

 ### Custom servers

 You can deploy content to a custom server that doesn't belong to the official DAO-maintained network of catalyst servers.
 To do this, you don't need to own any LAND or NAME tokens, as you can configure the server to use any validation logic you prefer to control who can deploy where.
-Custom servers can chose to have content from the official servers, that you can overwrite, or start from a blank slate and publish entirely new content.
+Custom servers can choose to include content from the official servers (which you can overwrite), or start from a blank slate and publish entirely new content.

 See [How to run your own Catalyst Node](../tutorials/how-to-run-a-catalyst.md) for more info on what you can do with your own server and how to set it up.